serviceplanet/tolgee-toolbox/README.md

 [[projects.sources]]
 # Select a single source file (without using a placeholder).
 files = "Messages.properties"
+# Message format to Import (as this is a project-source).
+For possible types see enum ImportMessageFormatType
+type = "PROPERTIES_JAVA"
 # The locale is mandatory if there is no placeholder from which a locale can be extracted
 # (i.e. no tag such as "${locale separator=underscore, region_case=lower}").
 Must be specified as a IETF BCP 47
 # language tag string.